How to Book a Same-Day Private GP Appointment in London

 The HbA1c blood test (also known as the A1C test) plays a vital role in diabetes management.
 It provides a comprehensive assessment and valuable insights into your average blood sugar levels over a specific period, and is a vital tool in monitoring and managing diabetes.

-Our clinic provides the HbA1C test as a standalone test or as part of our comprehensive Platinum Blood Profile.
+Our clinics in London provides the HbA1C test as a standalone test or as part of our comprehensive Platinum Blood Profile.

 An HbA1c blood test measures the percentage of glycated haemoglobin in the blood.
 Haemoglobin is a protein in red blood cells responsible for carrying oxygen throughout the body.
 When blood sugar levels are high, glucose molecules attach to the haemoglobin, forming glycated haemoglobin.